MichaelArellanox/Portfolio/README.md

 # Michael Arellano Portfolio 📑

-### Below are tables I created listing my projects separated by programming languages used.
-I have included project descriptions and any skills used while working on these projects.
+### Below are tables I created listing my projects separated by tools used.
+I have included descriptions and any skills used while working on these projects.

 ### Table of Content
 1. [SQL](#sql)